 Vitamin D

 Studies have found a link between vitamin D deficiency and postpartum depression.
-Moreover, most people are not getting enough vitamin D, with pregnant and postpartum women at a higher risk of vitamin D deficiency.
-Vitamin D is essential in immunity, hormonal and bone health, and blood sugar regulation making it an important nutrient during the postpartum period.6,7
+Moreover, most people are not getting enough vitamin D, and pregnant and postpartum women are at higher risk of deficiency.
+Vitamin D is essential for immunity, hormonal and bone health, and blood sugar regulation, making it an important nutrient during the postpartum period.6,7

 While most vitamin D comes from sun exposure, it doesn’t hurt to incorporate vitamin D-rich foods into your diet, too.
 Discuss with your healthcare provider whether a vitamin D supplement is necessary.